 Meta-knowledge is the most important knowledge.
 Know thyself!
-This webinar should help you create a consistent structure and standard so that every team member knows where to store- and how to find- the documentation they are looking for.
+This webinar on documenting your documentation should help you create a consistent structure and standard so that every team member knows where to store- and how to find- the documentation they are looking for.
 We will cover the silly-named ‘Process Process’, as well as Password & Naming standards.

 Allen Edwards 00:06